 World Space Week

 Since its United Nations declaration in 1999, World Space Week has grown into the largest public space event on Earth.
-More than 1,800 events in 73 countries celebrated the benefits of space and excitement about space exploration in 2015.
-With our new Theme “Remote Sensing – Enabling Our Future” we aim to inspire even more events around the world in October 2016.
+More than 2,700 events in 86 countries celebrated the benefits of space and excitement about space exploration in 2016.
+With our new Theme “Exploring New Worlds In Space” we aim to inspire even more events around the world in October 2017.